Caster Semenya: Competition record

+Works

 Personal life and honours

 In 2010, the British magazine New Statesman included Semenya in its annual list of "50 People That Matter" for unintentionally instigating "an international and often ill-tempered debate on gender politics, feminism, and race, becoming an inspiration to gender campaigners around the world".

 In 2012, Semenya was awarded South African Sportswoman of the Year Award at the SA Sports Awards in Sun City.
 Semenya received the bronze Order of Ikhamanga on 27 April 2014, as part of Freedom Day festivities.

-Semenya married her long-term partner, Violet Raseboya, in December 2015.
-They revealed that Violet Raseboya gave birth to their daughter in 2020.
+Semenya married her long-term partner, Violet Raseboya, in December 2015 (traditional ceremony) and January 2017 (civil ceremony).
+They have two daughters, one born in 2019 and another in 2022.
+Their first daughter was conceived through artificial insemination.

 In October 2016, the IAAF announced that Semenya was shortlisted for women's 2016 World Athlete of the Year.

 Semenya was named one of Time magazine's 100 Most Influential People of 2019.

+Semenya was one of the athletes whose cases were profiled in Phyllis Ellis's 2022 documentary film Category: Woman.

+On 31 October 2023, Semenya's memoir, The Race to Be Myself, was published by #Merky Books (an imprint of Penguin Random House UK).
+In The Guardian, Emma John wrote that Semenya's "timely, sometimes angry memoir inspires compassion" while acknowledging that it presented mainly her side of the controversy about her running career.
+The book was named a New York Times Book Review Editors' Choice in December 2023.